Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/softwareconfiguration/_index.md

 ### Release Management

+For each repository releases is created in GitHub.

 ### Continuous Del.
 Pipeline Management

 The goal is to deliver continously.
+For our

 ## Deployment Capabilities